cyeung168/iterators_lab/README.md

 * `reduce`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)

---> combines all an array's elements into a single value
+--> reduce: combines all an array's elements into a single value

 * `some`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some)

+--> some: return a true value if any of the elements in an array argument is true

 * `every`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every)

+--> every: opposite of the some iterator, returns true value if all of the elements in an array arugment are true

 Use the notes provided to help guide you explanation.